ErlerPhilipp/Pix2Model/docs/dev_guide.md

 ## Processing Folder Structure

 Uploaded images are stored in `data/[UUID]/input`, where UUID is a random unique identifier for each job.
-The paths to these images is passed as argument to the first step in the processing pipeline.
+The paths to these images are passed as arguments to the first step in the processing pipeline.

 How each further step uses this folder is up to them, however it makes sense that each step creates its own folder for putting intermediate results.